 The levels of salt are so low that you shouldn't be able to taste it, smell it or even know that you are swimming in salt water.
 Salt systems operate on about 3,000 ppm salinity which is considered a mild saline solution.
 It's less concentrated than human tears which are around 9,000 ppm and salinity in the ocean which averages around 35,000 ppm.

+The salt water is more stable and is able to kill off harmful germs in a pool with less chlorine and balancing chemicals.
+It's how mother nature designed the oceans and with a salt system you can bring this technology to your backyard swimming pool.
 If you have questions about salt water pool maintenance and how it compares to traditional chlorine pools we've got the answers you're looking for.

+In the past there were components in some heaters that were corroding but these issues are almost non-existant in todays pool industry.
 If corrosion is a concern a very affordable option is the use of a zinc anode which prevents any corrosion that can be caused with unbalanced water chemistry or if you have a highly sensitive material used to create your pool deck and surrounding area.

 We believe that salt water pools are the future in swimming pool sanitization.
 All the benefits and the affordability make it an unbelievably great choice for any existing pool owner or as a start up.
 We have helped many pool owners make the switch and are proud to be your source for everything related to salt water pools and spas.

 Whether you own a swimming or are looking for more information on becoming a first time pool owner we want to emphasize pool safety and it should be the number one priority with any pool setup.
-If you take care of ensuring the safety of your pool you will have years or worry free use and enjoy your pool for many years to come!
+If you take care of ensuring the safety of your pool you will have years or worry free use and enjoy your pool for many years to come.